 Tell me I’m not the only one that has too much fabric!
-A few years ago it was such a mess that I had a hard time finding what I needed.
-So I came up with a new system to help me decide how to organize fabric.
-It has worked so well for me that I thought I’d share it with you today.
-Along with some of my favorite tips to organize fabric!
-If you like this post then you may also like this tour of my sewing room.
+A few years ago, it was such a mess that I had a hard time finding what I needed.
+So, I came up with a new system to help me decide how to organize fabric.

 How to Organize Fabric

-As my blog grew, so did the number of projects I was completing on an annual basis.
-Not only was I collecting fabric, but I was also using it almost as quickly (which is good right??).
 I soon realized that I needed a better system.
-A friend of mine told me how she used quilt rulers to fold her fabric so that it was all the same size.
+A friend of mine told me how she used quilt rulers to fold her fabric so that it was all the same size (you can also use pieces of cardboard).
 She also mentioned that she organized it by color, not the designer.

 I spent an entire week refolding and organizing ALL of my fabric.
 I got a big folding table out and went to work.
 After I was done, I was so happy with the results that I don’t know why I didn’t do it earlier.

-One: Don’t keep it all by color
+One: Don’t store fabric by color

 Two: How to Organize Holiday Fabric

-Three: How I organize Fat Quarters of Fabric
+Three: How I Organize Fat Quarters of Fabric

 Four: Fold and Sort New Fabric ASAP

-I am not a naturally organized person, but I make myself fold my new fabric and sort it as soon as I get it.
-I also try to refold what I don’t use after each project.
-Since I spend many hours a week sewing (for this blog, and for fun), it’s important for me to try to stay on top of the mess.
-It does get out of control at times, but I try to keep those times few and far between.
+Since I spend many hours a week sewing (for this blog and for fun), it’s important for me to try to stay on top of the mess.
+It gets out of control sometimes, but I try to keep those times few and far between.

-One: Decide on the width of the fold.
+One: Decide on the Width of the Fold

 Two: Fold the Fabric Selvage Edges Together

 Begin by making sure that your fabric is folded with the selvage edges even and is as flat as possible.
-If the selvage edges are off (for example if the fabric was folded at an off-angle previously) I take the time to refold it the right way.
+If the selvage edges are off (for example, if the fabric was folded at an off-angle previously), I take the time to refold it the right way.

 Three: Fold the Fabric around the Ruler